defcronyke/bitwig-osc-python3/README.md

 Here is the current OSC API for Bitwig, it can do a lot!: https://github.com/git-moss/DrivenByMoss/wiki/Open-Sound-Control-(OSC)

-Download the Bitwig extension from here: http://www.mossgrabers.de/Software/Bitwig/Bitwig.html
+Download the Moss Bitwig extension from here: http://www.mossgrabers.de/Software/Bitwig/Bitwig.html

-These are the installation instructions for the Bitwig Moss extension: https://github.com/git-moss/DrivenByMoss/wiki/Installation#basic-installation
+These are the installation instructions for the Moss Bitwig extension: https://github.com/git-moss/DrivenByMoss/wiki/Installation#basic-installation

 This project is not affiliated with Bitwig or Moss.